Clarinet Lessons | Ensemble Coaching, Theory Lessons, Online Lessons

-I moved to NZ five years ago to become the clarinet teacher at The University of Auckland, where I also teach chamber music, music theory and history, and am developing a new Postgraduate course for 2021, “How to Perform Mozart” (an especially important composer for clarinettists!).
-Four years ago, I began NZ’s first and only annual event dedicated to the clarinet, The University of Auckland Clarinet Weekend.
+I moved to NZ in 2016 to become the clarinet lecturer at The University of Auckland, where I also teach chamber music, music theory and history, and am developing a new Postgraduate course for 2024, “How to Perform Mozart” (an especially important composer for clarinettists!).
+In 2017, I began NZ’s first and only annual event dedicated to the clarinet, The University of Auckland Clarinet Weekend.
 Through this event, it has been my mission to bring together the professionals, amateurs, and students alike in the NZ clarinet community for a weekend of concerts, interactive clinics, star international guests, and lots of playing together.

 I have maintained an international career as a soloist, recording artist, researcher, and teacher.
 Originally from the US, I spent 10 years living in Europe and performing in the world’s most famous concert halls before moving to NZ.

 Last year I released a critically acclaimed CD recording of the Brahms Clarinet Sonatas and Trio (Centaur Records) that was called “ground-breaking” by Gramophone Magazine UK and “a must listen for any clarinettist” in the International Clarinet Assocation Journal.
 The disc remained on the Marbecks Records “Top 10 Classical Releases” for almost a year.